PranavNagrecha/Salesforce-RAG/rag/development/flow-patterns.md

 The "Flow User" user permission is being deprecated in Winter '26 (2025).
 This affects how Flows execute and which users can run Flows.

+### Migration Considerations

+**Before Winter '26**:
+- Users with Flow User permission could run Flows without object permissions
+- This created security risks and bypassed proper access control

+**After Winter '26**:
+- Users must have appropriate object and field permissions to run Flows
+- Flow User permission will no longer grant access to run Flows
+- Flows will respect object-level and field-level security

+**Migration Steps**:
+1. Identify all users with Flow User permission
+2. Review which Flows these users need to run
+3. Grant appropriate object and field permissions via Permission Sets
+4. Test Flows with new permissions before Winter '26
+5. Remove Flow User permission after migration is complete
+6. Document permission changes for audit purposes

+**Best Practices**:
+- Migrate before Winter '26 to avoid disruption
+- Grant minimal permissions needed (principle of least privilege)
+- Use Permission Sets (not Profiles) for access control
+- Test thoroughly with different user types
+- Document permission requirements for each Flow

 ### Deprecation Timeline

 - **Winter '26 (2025)**: Flow User permission deprecated